 Lana Lagomarsini

-Lana Cooks, Beacon, NY
+Lana Cooks, New York, NY

 After graduating from Northeastern University, Lana Lagomarsini attended the Culinary Institute of America, while also working with Dan Barber at Blue Hill at Stone Barns, gaining knowledge of industry food systems.
-After graduating, Lana went on to work in notable kitchens including Gramercy Tavern, Daniel, and Momofuku Ko.
+After graduating, Lagomarsini went on to work in notable kitchens including Gramercy Tavern, Daniel, and Momofuku Ko.
 In response to the pandemic’s impact on restaurants, Lagomarsini started and now runs her private chef business, Lana Cooks.
 Her vision is to explore what is deemed as “American” food and trace the lines back to Africa and the experiences of her ancestors in this country.
 Lagomarsini participated in Netflix’s Pressure Cooker chef competition series.

 Jessica Robertson